SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### models

 The OSI model remains useful, but unimplemented.
-In both the OSI and the TCP/IP Model of how computers communicate, the application layer is the ⟮c1;top⟯ layer.
+In both the OSI and the TCP/IP Model of how computers communicate, the application layer is the ⟮c+;top⟯ layer.
 Internet protocol suite = TCP/IP
 The internet protocol suite is a protocol stack Instead of the OSI model, the TCP/IP model is used to model the communication on the internet today.
-One of the first networks to implement the ⟮c1;TCP/IP protocol suite⟯ and one of the precursors to ⟮c2;the internet⟯ was ⟮c3;ARPANET⟯
+One of the first networks to implement the ⟮c+;TCP/IP protocol suite⟯ and one of the precursors to ⟮c+;the internet⟯ was ⟮c+;ARPANET⟯

 ##### layers